data-8/textbook/_build/chapters/11/3/Decisions_and_Uncertainty.md

 What was "convenient" for Sir Ronald became a cutoff that has acquired the status of a universal constant.
 No matter that Sir Ronald himself made the point that the value was his personal choice from among many: in an article in 1926, he wrote, "If one in twenty does not seem high enough odds, we may, if we prefer it draw the line at one in fifty (the 2 percent point), or one in a hundred (the 1 percent point).
 Personally, the author prefers to set a low standard of significance at the 5 percent point ..."

 Fisher knew that "low" is a matter of judgment and has no unique definition.
 We suggest that you follow his excellent example.
 Provide your data, make your judgment, and explain why you made it.

+Whether you use a conventional cutoff or your own judgment, it is important to keep the following points in mind.

+- Always provide the observed value of the test statistic and the P-value, so that readers can decide whether or not they think the P-value is small.
+- Don't look to defy convention only when the conventionally derived result is not to your liking.
+- Even if a test concludes that the data don't support the chance model in the null hypothesis, it typically doesn't explain *why* the model doesn't work.